whisp

 pre-commit install

-You should be able to run the Pytest suite by simple running the pytest command from the repo's root folder.
+You should be able to run the Pytest suite by simply running the pytest command from the repo's root folder.

 Code of Conduct